TizenTeam/workshop-thingy52/step1.md

 * First, go to http://www.espruino.com/ide **in an up to date Chrome Web Browser**
 * Click the connection icon in the top left

-Note: if using GNU/Linux you'll need to enable "experimental-web-platform-features" flag.
+Note: if using GNU/Linux
+you'll need to enable "experimental-web-platform-features" flag of google chrome.

 (Track [status](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md))

 ![](img/webide1.png)